uds-se/osnap/README.md

     --result-processor [OPTIONAL RESULT PROCESSOR]
 ```

-Our prototype comes with a full implementation of the O!Snap approach (Opportunistic Snapshotting - On-line plus ILP Scheduler) and, additionally, it provides the implementation of competitive approaches for planning test executions in the cloud.
-All the planners are identified by their name (actually their qualified class name).
+Our prototype comes with a full implementation of the O!Snap approach (Opportunistic Snapshotting - On-line plus ILP Scheduler), and, additionally the implementation of competitive approaches for planning test executions in the cloud.
+All the planners are identified by the qualified name of the class which implements them.

 *Basic planners* do not use opportunistic snapshotting.
 They are: